nice-registry/native-modules/readme.md

 # Native Modules

-> a list of 1634 javascript javascript modules with C++ addons
+> a list of 1634 JavaScript modules with C++ addons

 Find more datasets like this at [nice-registry/about](https://github.com/nice-registry/about#datasets).